learn-co-curriculum/curriculum-team/hiring.md

 Since bad writing can be re-crafted, our bias, if we _have_ to have one, is for software developers who can write decently.
-Signs that they have this ability will be conference talks, blog posts, insightful Stack Overflow posts, etc. A busy code portfolio and a less-busy writing portfolio is preferable to a quite code portfolio and a robust writing portfolio.
+Signs that they have this ability will be conference talks, blog posts, insightful Stack Overflow posts, etc. A busy code portfolio and a less-busy writing portfolio is preferable to a quiet code portfolio and a robust writing portfolio.